Maryland gets Danny Manning his first win with a 70-68 upset of No. 20 Florida

 Now the Terps will head into a 15-day layoff — Loyola (Md.) awaits Dec.
 28 at Xfinity Center — with a boost of confidence.

-“The locker room was very turnt up, if you will,” Manning said, “which was a good thing because our guys worked hard and have been through a lot of transition this last week-and-a-half.”
+“The locker room was very turned up, if you will,” Manning said, “which was a good thing because our guys worked hard and have been through a lot of transition this last week-and-a-half.”

-Here’s what else you need to know from Maryland’s win:
+Here’s what else to know from Maryland’s win:

 Containing Castleton